spine-tools/Spine-Toolbox/README.md

 This is the recommended way to install Spine Toolbox and keep it updated with new releases.

 ---
-**NOTE:** If you have previously installed Spine Toolbox using Conda, please follow the steps [here](#uninstalling-a-previous-conda-installation) to uninstall it.
+**NOTE:** If you have previously installed Spine Toolbox in a conda environment, please follow the steps [here](#uninstalling-a-previous-installation-in-a-conda-environment) to uninstall it.

 ---

 1. Install Python 3.8.
-   - On Windows, open **Microsoft Store** from the start menu, enter 'python' in the search box, select Python 3.8, and press **Get**.
+   - On Windows, open **Microsoft Store** from the start menu, enter ‘python’ in the search box, select Python 3.8, and press **Get**.
    - On OS X and Linux, get [the latest release from Python.org](https://www.python.org/downloads/).

 2. Open a terminal (e.g., Command Prompt on Windows).